Swayam4717/communication_support/docs/tester-install-guide.md

 1. Parent sends a question with options.
 2. Child receives the attention overlay.
-3. Child opens the message.
+3. Child taps Open message and should land directly on the active question/options screen if setup is complete.
 4. Child answers by tapping an option or using Guided Speech Practice.
 5. Child presses Send Answer.
 6. Parent receives the answer in realtime.